strongloop/strongloop.com2/_posts/2017-08-22-support-childrens-literacy-tuxs-bookworms-node-interactive.md

 featured: true
 ---

 Are you heading to [Node.js Interactive](http://events.linuxfoundation.org/events/node-interactive)?
-It's the premier event for those who use Node.js, whether you are a developer, a vendor, or represneting a company.
+It's the premier event for those who use Node.js, whether you are a developer, a vendor, or representing a company.
 In addition to providing great dialogue and networking around Node.js, the event also provides a great opportunity for attendees: the chance to help support local children by donating books to Tux's Bookworms!

 ## What's Tux's Bookworms?